Surya-Prakash-Reddy/Classifying-Cats-and-Dogs/README.md

     git clone https://github.com/Surya-Prakash-Reddy/Classifying-Cats-and-Dogs.git
   ```

-  After cloning, you can use the `Classifier.ipynb` notebook to learn.
+  After cloning, you can use the `Classifier.ipynb` notebook to learn or modify.
 You can also use `checkpoint.pth` file if you do not wish to train your model again or build some webapps using the model.
 If you are using `checkpoint.pth`, you can find the architecture in `Classifier.ipynb`